Incarceration in the United States: History

-On June 18, 1971, president Richard Nixon declared drug abuse "public enemy number one" in a message to congress.
-His message also called for federal resources to be used for the "prevention of new addicts, and the rehabilitation of those who are addicted".
-Following this, the media began using the term "War on Drugs".
+On June 18, 1971, President Richard Nixon declared drug abuse "public enemy number one" in a message to Congress.
+His message also called for federal resources to be used for the "prevention of new addicts and the rehabilitation of those who are addicted."
+Following this, the media began using the term "war on drugs".
 According to author Emily Dufton, Nixon "transformed the public image of the drug user into one of a dangerous and anarchic threat to American civilization."

-The presidency of Ronald Reagan saw the expansion of federal efforts of preventing drug abuse and prosecuting offenders.
-Reagan signed the Comprehensive Crime Control Act of 1984 established mandatory minimum sentences and expanded penalties for marijuana possession.
+The presidency of Ronald Reagan saw the expansion of federal efforts to prevent drug abuse and prosecute offenders.
+Reagan signed the Comprehensive Crime Control Act of 1984, which established mandatory minimum sentences and expanded penalties for marijuana possession.
 He also signed the Anti-Drug Abuse Act of 1986.
 Support for Reagan's crime legislation was bipartisan.
-The 1980s saw a dramatic rise of the prison population, especially with people convicted of drug offenses.
+The 1980s saw a dramatic rise in the prison population, especially among non-violent offenders and people convicted of drug offenses.

 Researcher Valerie Jenness writes, "Since the 1970s, the final wave of expansion of the prison system, there has been a huge expansion of prisons that exist at the federal and state level.
 Now, prisons are starting to become a private industry as more and more prisons are starting to become privatized rather than being under government control."